 A season wristband or daily wristband is required at swim ponds.
 Buy your season wristband at the swim pond, online or by calling 763-559-6700 for $20 plus tax!
 Daily passes can be purchased on site for $6 plus tax.

-Swimming beaches are unguarded and free and situated along beautiful Minnesota lakes for scenic views while you make a splash.
-Hours are 9:00 AM–8:00 PM for all swimming beaches except for Cedar Lake Farm Regional Park, which is 9:00 AM–sunset.
+Swimming beaches are unguarded, free and situated along beautiful Minnesota lakes for scenic views while you make a splash.
+During the swimming season, from Memorial Day weekend through Labor Day, hours are 9 AM–8 PM for all swimming beaches except for Cedar Lake Farm Regional Park, which is 9 AM–sunset.